mvolkmann/blog/src/swift/SwiftUI.md

     .textFieldStyle(.roundedBorder)
 ```

-To use good foreground and background colors in both light and dark mode
+To apply good foreground and background colors in both light and dark mode
 use the following:

 ```swift